Fred Blann: Playing career

 Blann made his debut on the 16th of June in Round 7 of the 1934 season against the Balmain Tigers.
 He scored on debut on the wing, helping Souths (who were down 7-8 at half-time) keep Balmain scoreless in the second half to win 28-8.
 He also scored in the next round in a 14-10 loss against Eastern Suburbs.
 Souths would then lose two more games consecutively, before Blann's 2 tries helped Souths prevail in a 30-5 win against the under-performing University.
 In Round 12, Blann scored two tries again in a 11-11 draw against North Sydney - making that 4 tries in 2 games.

 In the final round, he would score yet another two tries in a 18-12 win against Balmain.
 Blann ended the season as the club's highest tryscorer for the season with 8 tries (24 points) in 9 appearances (in front of 32-year-old John "Jack" Why and halfback Percy Williams - both with 5 tries).
-Souths conceded the least number of points for the season despite finishing the season 4th.
+Souths conceded the fewest points for the season despite finishing the season fourth.
 They qualified for the finals and faced Eastern Suburbs in the semi-finals, losing 6-19.

 In the opening round of next season, Blann scored twice in a 24-19 win against University.
 Souths' star player (also on the wing) Harold Thomson scored a hat trick that game.
 This year saw Souths have a very different lineup with 15 out of 32 players that season playing their first season with the club.
 Notable players last year had departed the club including Albert "Buller" Spillane and Why, who had both retired.